devchallenges-io/curriculum/2-responsive-web/1-html-css/13-accessibility.md

 - **Operable Controls:** Design media players with accessibility in mind by ensuring all functions—play, pause, stop, volume adjust—are keyboard-accessible.
 Screen reader compatibility is also a must.
 - **Consumption Time:** Allow users to control playback speed and provide options to pause and rewind media easily.
 These features support users with cognitive disabilities and those needing more time to process audiovisual content.

-By integrating these practices into web design, media content becomes more accessible, enriching the experience for all users.

 ## 4. Ensuring Navigation and Readability for All Users